websoftid/wordpress-patched/wp-content/plugins/google-captcha/readme.txt

 8. reCaptcha Allow List page.

 == Changelog ==

+= V1.66 - 22.11.2021 =
+* NEW : The French language file was added.
+* Update : BWS Panel section was updated.
+* Pro : The issue with Elementor Pro 3.5.0 has been fixed.

+= V1.65 - 01.10.2021 =
+* Update : All functionality was updated for WordPress 5.8.1
+* Update : BWS Panel section was updated.
+* Pro : The compatibility with Elementor Pro Contact Form has been added.

+= V1.64 - 18.08.2021 =
+* Bugfix : 'use strict' was added.
+* Pro : The compatibility with Caldera Member has been added.

 = V1.63 - 21.07.2021 =
 * Update : All functionality was updated for WordPress 5.8.